 - Get your own dropped object prevention plan

-Most Health and Safety professionals think dropped objects and falling tools are a problem too difficult to tackle head-on.
+It’s easy for Health and Safety professionals to think dropped objects and falling tools are a problem too difficult to tackle head-on.

 Often they’ll just put a sign up like this: